Category Archives: Leadership

 Path To Green

-A Path To Green (PTG) is a clear, crisp, and complete statement describing a team’s plan for getting a project from red or yellow status to green.
-This post describes the concept and provides some tips on how to be excellent at articulating a PTG.
-Organizations that routinely deliver great results hold individuals and teams accountable for delivering those results.
-Ensuring everyone is clear on projects’ status is key to this (e.g., is a project red, …Continue reading
+A Path To Green (PTG) is a clear, crisp, and complete statement describing a team’s plan for getting a project or task from red or yellow status to green.
+Organizations that routinely deliver results on time hold individuals and teams accountable for delivering those results.
+Ensuring everyone is clear on the status of deliverables is key to this.
+More importantly, teams need to have discipline around how they move projects that are a bit off the …Continue reading